DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/upgrade/upgrade.md

         ```

         1. Provide the relative path to execute the charts-syncer command, instead of the relative path between this YAML file and the offline package.
-        2. Change it to your image repository URL.
+        2. Change it to your container registry URL.
-        3. Change it to your image repository.
+        3. Change it to your container registry.
         4. Local path of the chart.
-        5. Your image repository username.
+        5. Your container registry username.
-        6. Your image repository password.
+        6. Your container registry password.

 1. Run the command to synchronize images.